saurabh93/auto_login/README.md

 Expect is a tool for automating interactive applications such as telnet, ftp, passwd, fsck, rlogin, tip, etc. https://sourceforge.net/projects/expect/

-In ubutnu you may type
-sudo apt-get install expect

 GNUPG:
 GnuPG allows to encrypt and sign your data and communication.